 Air Intake and Exhaust

-The refrigeration systems on these units need to breath air just like you and me.
+The refrigeration systems on any prep table needs to breath air just like a person does.
 The air intake and exhaust areas must be clear of obstruction to keep the equipment running properly, and the location of each varies between models.
 Knowing where you'll want your equipment installed will help you choose one with intake and exhaust that won't be blocked by a wall or other equipment.
 A front-breathing refrigerated prep table is usually a safe bet if you're putting your table in close quarters like a prep line or against a wall.

 Choosing a Cover